ABOUT US

 Jon Woodlief

-U.S Army Soldier
+U.S Army Infantryman

 University of North Texas